Subtitles and Transcript

 18:32 CS: We started Architecture for Humanity with 700 dollars and a website.
 So Chris somehow decided to give me 100,000.
 So why not this many people?
 Open-source architecture is the way to go.
 You have a diverse community of participants -- and we're not just talking about inventors and designers, but we're talking about the funding model.
 My role is not as a designer; it's as a conduit between the design world and the humanitarian world.
 And what we need is something that replicates me globally, because I haven't slept in seven years.

-19:10 Secondly, what will this thing be?
+19:09 Secondly, what will this thing be?
 Designers want to respond to issues of humanitarian crisis, but they don't want some company in the West taking their idea and basically profiting from it.
-So Creative Commons has developed the developing nations license.
-And what that means is that a designer can -- the Siyathemba project I showed was the first ever building to have a Creative Commons license on it.
+So Creative Commons has developed the Developing Nations license.
+And what that means is that a designer can -- The Siyathemba project I showed was the first ever building to have a Creative Commons license on it.
 As soon as that is built, anyone in Africa or any developing nation can take the construction documents and replicate it for free.

-19:49 So why not allow designers the opportunity to do this, but still protecting their rights here?
-We want to have a community where you can upload ideas, and those ideas can be tested in earthquake, in flood, in all sorts of austere environments.
+19:49 So why not allow designers the opportunity to do this, but still protect their rights here?
+We want to have a community where you can upload ideas, and those ideas can be tested in an earthquake, in flood, in all sorts of austere environments.
 The reason that's important is I don't want to wait for the next Katrina to find out if my house works.
-That's too late.
-We need to do it now.
-So doing that globally.
-And I want this whole thing to work multi-lingually.
+That's too late, we need to do it now.
+So doing that globally -- and I want this whole thing to work multi-lingually.
 When you look at the face of an architect, most people think a gray-haired white guy.
-I don't see that.
-I see the face of the world.
-So I want everyone from all over the planet, to be able to be a part of this design and development.
-The idea of needs-based competitions -- X-Prize for the other 98 percent, if you want to call it that.
+I don't see that; I see the face of the world.
+So I want everyone from all over the planet to be able to be a part of this design and development.
+The idea of needs-based competitions -- XPRIZE for the other 98 percent, if you want to call it that.

 21:32 There should be a sheet.
 I don't have time to read this, because I'm going to be yanked off.

-22:08 And so you know, I want these -- and I just should note, I have two laptops and one of them there, is there and that has 3000 designs on it.
-If I drop that laptop, what happens?
-So it's important to have these proven ideas put up there, easy to use, easy to get a hold of.
-My mom once said, there's nothing worse than being all mouth and no trousers.
+22:12 I just should note: I have two laptops and one of them is there, and that has 3000 designs on it.
+If I drop that laptop ...
+What happens?
+So it's important to have these proven ideas put up there, easy to use, easy to get ahold of.
+My mom once said, "There's nothing worse than being all mouth and no trousers."

 22:37 I'm fed up of talking about making change.
 You only make it by doing it.
-We've changed FEMA guidelines.
-We've changed public policy.
-We've changed international response -- based on building things.
+We've changed FEMA guidelines; we've changed public policy; we've changed international response -- based on building things.
 So for me, it's important that we create a real conduit for innovation, and that it's free innovation.
 Think of free culture -- this is free innovation.
 Somebody said this a couple of years back.
 I will give points for those who know it.
-I think the man was maybe 25 years too early, so let's do it.
+But I think the man was maybe 25 years too early.